psi4/psi4/doc/sphinxman/source/cfour.rst

 :envvar:`PSIPATH`.
 If |PSIfour| is unable to execute the binary, an error will be reported.

-.. caution:: The p4c4 interface isn't in the master branch nor will it be in the near future.
-To run this code, (1) build the ``c4`` branch of psi4, (2) find a copy of cfour and put it in :envvar:`PATH` or :envvar:`PSIPATH`, and (3) clone https://github.com/loriab/qcdb.git python module and prepend :envvar:`PYTHONPATH` with the top qcdb directory (the path added to PYTHONPATH should have one "qcdb" in it;
+.. .. caution:: The p4c4 interface isn't in the master branch nor will it be in
+..    the near future.
+To run this code, (1) build the ``c4`` branch of psi4,
+..
+(2) find a copy of cfour and put it in :envvar:`PATH` or
+..    :envvar:`PSIPATH`, and (3) clone https://github.com/loriab/qcdb.git
+..    python module and prepend :envvar:`PYTHONPATH` with the top qcdb
+..    directory (the path added to PYTHONPATH should have one "qcdb" in it;
-   the cloned qcdb is what needs to be imported in preference to the one already in psi4).
+..    the cloned qcdb is what needs to be imported in preference to the one
+..    already in psi4).
 Execute psi4 as usual.

+.. caution:: The p4c4 interface hasn't been fully adapted for the new March 2014 version.

 Cfour for |PSIfour| Users
 ~~~~~~~~~~~~~~~~~~~~~~~~~